 Here’s that same spot after it got washed and then fully dried out.

 My mind is now racing with other things around the house that are probably due for a good spray, but for now I’m just trying to relish how CLEAN the sunroom feels.
 Here are some pics we took on Monday to prove it.

 We mentioned on our podcast a few times that, despite the failing condition of our deck, we’re really trying to make this a summer where we spend more time outside.
 And having returned this furniture to its original glory feels like an important step in that direction.
 Now I can sprawl out on the couch and not worry about finding a green cast on my clothes when I get up.

-Again, here’s the pressure washer we bought if you want to grab one (hint: Father’s Day is this Sunday).
+Again, here’s the current version of the pressure washer we bought if you want to grab one (hint: Father’s Day is this Sunday).
 And also, remember to test your fabrics first before diving in and accidentally shredding them with your pressure washer.
 I’m hoping that the deep clean I gave them this year will mean that in coming years I can rely on a lower pressure spray (maybe with some soap in the tank?).
 I mean, not that I’m really looking for an excuse NOT to break this puppy out and spray my little pressure washing heart out.
 Not the literal puppy – he’s just there for scale.

 Psst – In the mood for more home update ideas?
 Here are a bunch of other outside projects and makeovers.

 Want to get a lot of useful tools for home?
 Check out crafted garage!